 How do I prepare for my first session?
 What will subsequent sessions be like?

-If we decide to schedule subsequent sessions, how they will be structured will depend on the type of therapy - individual, couple or family and the goals we develop.
+The structure of ongoing sessions will depend on the type of therapy - individual or couple and the goals we develop.
 They will generally consist of checking-in about what has transpired since our last session, reviewing any homework, practicing skills or discussing roadblocks, discussing upcoming homework and reviewing progress.

 How often we meet will be decided together and dependent on the issues that have brought you into therapy.
 In general, it is helpful to meet weekly and as we gain traction, stretch our sessions out to every other week or longer.
 Of course, scheduling, commitments and financial considerations will also be a part of the conversation.